globalizejs/globalize/README.md

 | *ru* | Russian (Russia region and Cyril script are deduced). |
 | *ar* | Arabic (Egypt region and Arabic script are deduced). |

-The likely deductibility is computed using CLDR data, which is based on the population and the suppress-script data in BCP47 (among others).
+The likely deductibility is computed by using CLDR data, which is based on the population and the suppress-script data in BCP47 (among others).
 The data is heuristically derived, and may change over time.

-Figure out deduced information by looking `cldr.attributes.maxLanguageId` of a Globalize instance:
+Figure out the deduced information by looking at the `cldr.attributes.maxLanguageId` property of a Globalize instance:

 ```js
 var Globalize = require( "globalize" );